Mining Legal Arguments to Study Judicial Formalism: Conclusion

 \section{Conclusion}

-We asked to which extent state-of-the-art NLP methods can detect and classify traditional types of legal arguments in non-english judicial decisions and whether they can distinguish between formalistic and non-formalistic reasoning styles at the decision level.
-After designing annotation guidelines for formalism and arguments and annotating 272 Czech Supreme Court decisions (9,183 paragraphs) resulting in the new MADON dataset, our extensive set of experiments shows that ModernBERT successfully distinguishes argumentative from non-argumentative paragraphs with a macro-F1 of 82.6\%.
-Argument-type classification achieves macro-F1 of 77.5\% using fully fine-tuned Llama 3.1 with asymmetric loss, though linguistic interpretation, systemic interpretation, and practical consequences remain hard to detect, unlike other argument types.
-Holistic formalism classification reaches impressive macro-F1 of 82.8\% thanks to a novel three-stage pipeline, which at the same time also reduces computational costs and increases explainability.
-Empirically, both apex courts show similar formalism levels from 2003 to 2011, contrary to existing claims.
-After 2011, the SAC shifts toward non-formalistic reasoning while the SC remains stable.
-Text-based arguments are rare in both courts, while case law and purposive reasoning dominate.
+We asked whether state-of-the-art NLP methods can detect argumentative paragraphs and classify them into eight traditional legal argument types in Czech judicial decisions, and whether they can distinguish between formalistic and non-formalistic reasoning styles at the decision level.
+Our results show they mostly can.
+After designing annotation guidelines for formalism and arguments and annotating 272 Czech Supreme Court decisions (9,183 paragraphs) resulting in the new MADON dataset, our extensive set of experiments shows that ModernBERT can distinguish argumentative from non-argumentative paragraphs with a $\text{Bal-F1}$ of 82.6\%.
+Argument-type classification achieves a promising $\text{Bal-F1}$ of 77.5\% using fully fine-tuned Llama 3.1 with asymmetric loss, though three argument types with low inter-coder agreement or low prevalence (historical interpretation, systemic interpretation, and practical consequences) remain difficult for models to classify.
+Holistic formalism classification reaches a very promising $\text{Bal-F1}$ of 83.8\% thanks to a novel three-stage pipeline that increases explainability and saves compute costs by first filtering the non-argumentative paragraphs (more than 85\% of all paragraphs) using a smaller model; given the high difficulty of the task for legal experts, we consider the F1 score very good.
+Empirically, we provide first evidence that text-based arguments are surprisingly rare in both courts, while case law and purposive and value-based reasoning dominate.
+The two courts' argumentation profiles seem to diverge after 2011, with the SAC trending more significantly toward non-formalistic reasoning.